fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 import { sayHelloFable } from "./HelloFable.fs"
 ```

-To appease the Typescript compiler, we need a [declaration file](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), which also gives the opportunity to tell Typescript what is actually exported by our Fable code.
+To appease the Typescript compiler, we need a [declaration file](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), which also gives us the opportunity to tell Typescript what is actually exported by our Fable code.
 If you place a `HelloFable.d.ts` file like the following, the import above will work:

 ```ts
 // Unfortunately declaration files don't accept relative paths